Get Your Products Recommended by ChatGPT & Gemini

 Make your product pages readable by a machine, not only a browser.
 The key product facts should sit in the page as structured data that loads without waiting on scripts.
 On Magento, making pages machine-readable and wiring them to the AI channels is a normal piece of AI integration work; it's just rarely prioritized over the next feature.

 Fill in the attributes you're missing.
 Barcodes, materials, dimensions, honest availability, return policy.
 Every field you complete is one more reason for the assistant to pick you and one fewer reason to pass.
 This is where most of the real effort goes, and it pays back across every channel, not just AI.
+Once those same attributes have to be right on your site, on a marketplace and in a feed at the same time, the question stops being how to fill them in and starts being which system owns product data in the first place.

 Keep it fresh.
 A feed that updates daily beats a richer feed that's a week old.
 Let price and inventory drift from reality and the recommendations dry up.